SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 "I'll find a way."

 A fourth pony enters the room, Sweetie Drops.

-"I'm here to pay my pink tax, this must be the right place."
+She says, "I'm here to pay my pink tax, this must be the right place."

 Pinkie says annoyed, "Why is everypony okay with this?"